kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/welcome/course-topics.md

 **Week 5 - Final Assessment**

 There are two final assessments for this course.
-A final essay, which will require you to create a personal laerning charter, and a final group presentation, which will require you carry out a group self-directed learning project over the course of the entire term, and submit a video presentation where you give a short lesson on your topic to your classmates.
+A final essay, which will require you to create a personal laerning charter, and a final group presentation, which will require you to carry out a group self-directed learning project over the course of the entire 5 weeks, and submit a video presentation where you give a short lesson on your topic to your classmates.
 More details on both of these assessment can be found on the [Course Assessments](/optimizing-your-learning/welcome/course-assessments.md) page.